When a Workplace Injury Leaves You Uncertain, a Workers’ Compensation Lawyer Can Guide You Forward

 If you’ve suffered a work-related injury—whether on a job site near the Port of Savannah or in a healthcare facility off Abercorn Street—knowing what steps to take immediately after the incident can significantly impact the outcome of your workers’ compensation claim.
 At the Law Offices of Humberto Izquierdo, Jr., PC, our dedicated attorneys are here to guide you through each step with clarity and confidence.
 Taking swift and proper action is essential to preserving your right to benefits and ensuring a smooth claim process.

-2. Seek Medical Attention Promptly from an Authorized Provider
+- Seek Medical Care from an Authorized Workers’ Comp Doctor

-3. Document Everything About the Accident and Injury
+- Document Everything About the Work Accident and Injury

-4. File Your Official Claim Using Form WC-14
+- File Your Workers’ Compensation Claim Using Form WC-14

 By following these crucial steps and retaining a trusted workers’ compensation lawyer, you give yourself the best chance at a full physical and financial recovery.
 We’re proud to serve injured workers in Savannah, Georgia, and throughout Chatham County with compassion, integrity, and unwavering dedication.